uschpc/reframe-tests/USAGE.md

 ## Installing ReFrame

 ReFrame can be installed using the [install-reframe.sh](scripts/install-reframe.sh) script.
-Currently, tests are developed and run using ReFrame v4.9.1.
-A shared installation is available on CARC clusters in `/apps/reframe/reframe-4.9.1`.
+A shared installation is available on CARC clusters in `/apps/reframe`.
 This shared version is loaded when using the [use-reframe.sh](scripts/use-reframe.sh) script.

 ## Installing and using the CARC test suite